Multisource thermal model to the transverse momentum spectra in pp collisions at RHIC and LHC energies: Results and Discussion

 }

+In order to identify the validity of the distribution function, Eq.
+(5), figure 2 give pseudorapidity distributions of charged particles produced in $pp$ collisions at $\sqrt{\mathrm{\it s_{NN}}}$ =200 GeV.
+Filled circles represent experimental data measured by the PHOBOS Collaboration~\cite{Alver:2010ck}.
+The theoretical result is presented by a curve.
+The $\chi^2$ per number of degrees of freedom ($\chi^2$/ndf) testing provides statistical indication of the most probable value of corresponding parameters.
+We see that the calculated results agree with the experimental data.

-Figure 1 shows the transverse momentum spectra of identified charged hadrons (pions, kaons, protons) in $pp$ collisions at $\sqrt{\mathrm{\it s_{NN}}}$ = 62.4 and 200 GeV.
+Figure 2 shows the transverse momentum spectra of identified charged hadrons (pion, kaon, proton) in $pp$ collisions at $\sqrt{\mathrm{\it s_{NN}}}$ = 62.4 GeV and 200 GeV.
 The scattered symbols present the experimental data from the PHENIX Collaboration~\cite{Adare:2011vy, Adare:2008qb, Adare:2010fe} and the STAR Collaboration~\cite{Abelev:2006cs, Adams:2006nd}.
 The solid lines present the model results.
-Our results for $P_T$ spectra are in a good agreement with the experimental data.
-The $\chi^2$ per number of degrees of freedom ($\chi^2$/ndf) testing provides statistical indication of the most probable value of corresponding parameters.
-The maximum value is 1.15 and the minimum value is 0.08.
-Figure 2 shows the transverse momentum spectra of identified charged hadrons (pions, kaons, protons) in $pp$ collisions in the range $|y|<1$, at $\sqrt{\mathrm{\it s_{NN}}}$ = 0.9, 2.76 and 7 TeV.
+Our results for $P_T$ spectra are in good agreement with the experimental data.
+The maximum $\chi^2$/ndf value is 1.15 and the minimum $\chi^2$/ndf value is 0.08.
+Figure 3 shows the transverse momentum spectra of identified charged hadrons (pion, kaon, proton) in $pp$ collisions in the range $|y|<1$, at $\sqrt{\mathrm{\it s_{NN}}}$ = 0.9, 2.76 and 7 TeV.
 The scattered symbols present the experimental data from the CMS Collaboration~\cite{Chatrchyan:2012qb}.
 The solid lines present the model results, which are in good agreement with the experimental data.
 The maximum value of $\chi^2$/ndf is 1.04 and the minimum value is 0.10.